MMM Hub Young

 wss standing for 'wants single switch').
 This will increase your queue times.
 It is suggested you only do this for benchmarking or if performance is being greatly affected by running in the superqueue.

-Young has three types of node: standard nodes, big memory nodes, and really big memory nodes.
-Note those last have only 36 cores per node, not 40.
+Young has four types of node: standard nodes, big memory nodes, really big memory nodes and GPU nodes.
+Note those last two have different processors and number of CPU cores per node.

 These are numbers of physical cores: multiply by two for virtual cores with hyperthreading.